dojo/site/content/blog/en/building-dojo-app.md

 export const addToCart = createProcess('add-to-cart', [addToCartCommand]);
 ```

 For the `addToCardCommand`, we take a `Drink` payload from a widget and we're going to assign a random number as the `id`.
-The `Math.floor((1 + Math.random()) * 0x10000)` is just a poor mans way of generating a larger random number.
+We do that with `Math.floor((1 + Math.random()) * 0x10000)`.
+This is just a poor mans way of generating a larger random number.
 In a production environment, hopefully you would be using a backend and database to manage this for you.
 As you can see we add the payload to the `drinks` array and calculate the total price of drinks in the cart.

 ```ts
 const prices = state.drinks.map((x) => x.price);